rashidsadeed/high-percision-GPS-data-with-raspberry-pi/README.md

 you would need to connect your GPS directly to your PC. depending on your GPS version, it might have a built in USB connection on board, otherwise you would need to use the TTL-USB converter board.

-<span style="color:red;">Not every GPS module can output RAWX data, please refer to the documentation and data sheets for your particular GPS model</span>
+**Not every GPS module can output RAWX data, please refer to the documentation and data sheets for your particular GPS model**

 the code is written in python, and you need the some libraries to run and use the application. the following commands will help you install those libraries